-The process of identification, categorisation and assessment of threats to CQRs is an important part of this Guideline.
+The process of identification, categorisation, and assessment of threats to CQRs is an important part of this Guideline.
 In essence, a threat 'catalogue' lists the set of potential ways that the information and functions of a CQR may be compromised.
-The listing of threats in Table 1 (below) identifies a set of common threats and associated vulnerabilities that may exist within the CQR environment.
-Section 6 of this Guideline details the controls that will facilitate secure operation in an environment characterised by such threats.
+The listing of threats in (below) identifies the most common threats and associated vulnerabilities that may exist within the CQR environment: